day8/re-frame/docs/WIP/README.md

 Perhaps:

 1. You want to develop an [SPA] in ClojureScript, and you are looking for a framework
-2. You believe that Facebook did something magnificent when it created React, and you are curious about the further implications.
+2. You believe Facebook did something magnificent when it created React, and you are curious about the further implications.
 Is the combination of `reactive programming`, `functional programming` and `immutable data` going to **completely change everything**?
 And, if so, what would that look like in a language